Sima Yi's Liaodong campaign: Background

-Liaodong Commandery of You Province, part of present-day Northeast China, was situated at the northeastern fringe of Eastern Han Empire, surrounded by the Wuhuan and Xianbei nomads in the north and Goguryeo and Buyeo peoples in the east.
+Liaodong Commandery of You Province, in modern Northeast China, was situated at the northeastern fringe of the Eastern Han Empire, surrounded by the Wuhuan and Xianbei nomads in the north and Goguryeo and Buyeo peoples in the east.
 Its capital was the city of Xiangping.
-In the autumn of 189, Gongsun Du, a native of Liaodong, was appointed as the Administrator of Liaodong (遼東太守), and thus began the Gongsun family's rule in the region.
+In late 189, Gongsun Du, a native of Liaodong, was appointed as the Administrator of Liaodong (遼東太守), beginning the Gongsun family's rule in the region.
 Taking advantage of his distance from central China, Gongsun Du stayed away from the chaos which accompanied the effective end of Han rule, expanded his territories to include the commanderies of Lelang and Xuantu, and eventually proclaimed himself as Marquis of Liaodong (遼東侯).
 His son Gongsun Kang, who succeeded him in 204, created the Daifang Commandery and maintained the autonomy of Liaodong by aligning himself with the warlord Cao Cao.
 Gongsun Kang died some time around the abdication of Emperor Xian of Han to Cao Pi, son of Cao Cao, and Gongsun Kang's brother Gongsun Gong became the new ruler of Liaodong.
-Gongsun Gong was described as incompetent and inept, and he was soon overthrown and imprisoned by Gongsun Kang's second son Gongsun Yuan in 228.
+Gongsun Gong was described as incompetent and inept, and was soon overthrown and imprisoned by Gongsun Kang's second son Gongsun Yuan in 228.

 Soon after Gongsun Yuan came to power in Liaodong, China was, for the most part, split into three: Cao Wei in the north, Shu Han in the southwest, and Eastern Wu in the southeast.
-Of these, Liaodong's chief concern was its immediate neighbour Cao Wei, who had once contemplated an invasion of Liaodong in response to Gongsun Yuan's coup.
-In this situation, the Eastern Wu lord Sun Quan attempted to win Gongsun Yuan's allegiance in order to establish two fronts of attack against Cao Wei, and several embassies made their way from Wu to Liaodong by taking the difficult journey across the Yellow Sea.
-Cao Wei eventually got wind of the embassies and made one successful interception in Chengshan (成山), at the tip of the Shandong peninsula, but Gongsun Yuan had already sided with Sun Quan.
-Upon the confirmation of Gongsun Yuan's goodwill, an elated Sun Quan sent another embassy in 233 to bestow Gongsun Yuan the title of King of Yan (燕王) and various insignia to trade for warhorses.
+Of these, Liaodong's chief concern was its immediate neighbour Cao Wei, which had once considered an invasion of Liaodong in response to Gongsun Yuan's coup.
+The Eastern Wu lord Sun Quan attempted to win Gongsun Yuan's allegiance to establish two fronts of attack against Cao Wei, and several embassies made their way from Wu to Liaodong by taking the difficult journey across the Yellow Sea.
+Cao Wei eventually got wind of the embassies and made one successful interception in Chengshan (成山), at the tip of the Shandong Peninsula, but Gongsun Yuan had already sided with Sun Quan.
+Upon the confirmation of Gongsun Yuan's goodwill, Sun Quan sent another embassy in 233 to give Gongsun Yuan the title of King of Yan (燕王) and various insignia to trade for warhorses.
 By then, however, Gongsun Yuan had changed his mind about allying himself with a distant state over the sea and making himself an enemy of a powerful neighbour.
 When the Wu embassy arrived, Gongsun Yuan seized the treasures, killed the leading ambassadors, and sent their heads and a portion of their goods to the Wei court to buy himself back to favour.
-Some of the envoys from Wu somehow escaped the carnage and found a potential ally to the east of Liaodong — the state of Goguryeo.
+Some of the envoys from Wu escaped the carnage and found a potential ally to the east of Liaodong — the state of Goguryeo.